scalable-react/scalable-react-typescript-boilerplate/README.md

 - [SvgIcon](https://github.com/scalable-react/scalable-react-typescript-boilerplate/blob/master/src/client/components/SvgIcon/index.tsx)
 - And more!

+## React Storybook
+We've included react storybook to make it easy for you to test your ui kit components.
+Run `npm run storybook` and navigate to `http://localhost:9001` to see your stories.

+You can add more stories as you are building out your components within the `./config/.storybook/stories` folder.
+Simply create a story and export it in the `stories/index.js` file.

+Note: the components are currently being served from the `build` directory, so please make sure you have compiled (`npm run compile`) the app before running.

 ## Generators
 We've included some generators so that you can easily scaffold out components & containers from the command line.